How to work with Views and the Modern Advanced Find in Dynamics 365

 The classic Advanced Find icon could be found in the navigation bar (which you might recognise from the screenshot below).

-The modern advanced find feature lets you quickly and easily search for Tables, even those that aren’t on the site map.
-This is accessed by clicking the Dataverse Search box (no need to enter any terms), and selecting the option at the bottom of the dropdown menu.
-This will bring up a sidebar showing all the Tables in the system.
-Upon selecting the desired Table, you will be taken to the Default View of the Table and the Filter menu will automatically be brought up, allowing you to find the specific Rows you’re looking for.
+The modern advanced find feature lets you quickly and easily search for tables, even those that aren’t on the site map.
+This is accessed by clicking the Dataverse Search box (no need to enter any terms), and selecting the option at the bottom of the drop-down menu.
+This will bring up a sidebar showing all the tables in the system.
+Upon selecting the desired table, you will be taken to the default view of the table, and the filter menu will automatically be brought up, allowing you to find the specific rows you’re looking for.

 Get in touch